 I hear all the time that eating healthy is expensive, but it doesn’t have to be!
 It’s possible to change your eating habits for the better without breaking the bank.

-5 Tips for Healthy Eating on a Budget
+5 Tips for Eating Healthy on a Budget

 1.Know where and when to shop.

 Take the time to go through grocery store circulars and plan your recipes for the week around what is on sale.
 If you find a really good sale on chicken breasts or a roast, buy an extra package or two and put them in the freezer.

 2. Use grocery-saving apps.

 If you’re not yet using money saving apps, you’re missing out on cash back!
 With many of these apps, you can get money back on produce, meats, and other healthy foods.

 3. Find solid recipe staples.

-Depriving yourself is never fun, so make sure you have several recipes in your arsenal that will give you all the flavor and significantly less fat and calories than the original.
+Depriving yourself is never fun.
+Make sure you have several recipes in your arsenal that will give you all the flavor without the fat and calories than the original.